Galois representation of the product of two Drinfeld modules of generic characteristic: Introduction

 \section{Introduction}

-In his seminal works \cite{Se68, Se72}, Serre proved that for an elliptic curve over a number field without potential complex multiplication, the image of the associated adelic Galois representation is open in ${\rm GL}_2(\widehat{\mathbb Z})$.
-Later, Pink and R\"{u}tsche \cite{PR} established a function field analogue of this result.
-More precisely, they showed that for a Drinfeld module without potential complex multiplication defined over a finitely generated field, the associated adelic representation also has open image.
-We now briefly recall this setting.
+A natural question in arithmetic geometry asks \emph{to what extent a Galois representation reflects the geometry and arithmetic of the underlying variety?} In his seminal works \cite{Se68,Se72}, Serre established foundational results regarding this dependence for elliptic curves over number fields.
+He first proved that for a single elliptic curve without potential complex multiplication, the image of its adelic Galois representation is an open subgroup of ${\rm GL}_2(\widehat{\mathbb Z})$.
+Furthermore, Serre demonstrated that for the product of two non-isogenous elliptic curves, their joint Galois representations are as independent as possible: the image of the adelic representation attached to their product is an open subgroup of the product of their respective adelic groups, subject only to a natural determinant compatibility condition.
+Serre’s work may be regarded as one of the first steps toward the study of the so-called Mumford--Tate conjecture (see Moonen \cite{Mo} for further background).

-Let $p$ be a prime number, and let $q$ be a power of $p$.
-Let $C$ be a geometrically connected smooth projective curve over the finite field $\F_q$.
-Fix a closed point $\infty$ of $C$, and let
+Later, Pink \cite{P} and Pink-R\"{u}tsche \cite{PR} established the corresponding function field analogue for a single Drinfeld module.
+More precisely, they proved that if a Drinfeld module without potential complex multiplication is defined over a finitely generated field, then the image of its associated adelic Galois representation is likewise open.
+This naturally raises the primary question of this paper: \emph{What happens for the product of two Drinfeld modules?}